How to Fix an ATV That Dies When You Give It Gas

 The most likely reason why it only runs on choke is that the carburetor needs to be cleaned.

-The most likely issue for why your ATV stalls when giving it throttle is due to a clogged jet in your carburetor.
+The most likely reason why the engine will die or stalls when pushing the ATV throttle is due to a clogged jet in your carburetor.

 Fuel system cleaner and fresh gas can help, but most often cleaning the carburetor is the only solution.